Stuart Chambers describes the ethical principles that have shaped the historical debates surrounding medical assistance in dying in Canada.

 The quality of life principle, in sharp contrast, permits intentionally hastening death using either acts of omission (withholding or withdrawing treatment) or commission (prescribing overdoses or administering lethal injections).
 Although the quality of life principle is now the dominant ethos, its acceptance unfolded gradually over time.
 This occurred largely in response to shifting public attitudes towards intentional death, as reflected in legal documents and case law.

 In1982, the Law Reform Commission of Canada shepherded the transition from the sanctity of life principle to the qualified sanctity of life principle.
 In its report, Aiding Suicide and Cessation of Treatment, the Commission concluded that a moral distinction between acts of omission and commission was legitimate.
 In other words, “letting die” was ethically distinct from “intending death.”
-In this report, the prohibition against euthanasia and assisted suicide was maintained.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.